 There are over 500 sessions, among which many organised by Interreg programmes, NPA projects and by the Arctic Cooperation.

 On this page we have made a selection of events for you.
 Next to each event title there is a link to watch the livestream or to watch the recording.
-Please note that the recordings will be available within 48 hours from the date of the event.
-All 500 sessions recorded and available here.
+All sessions recorded and available here.

 Monday 12th October 2020

 11:00 - 12:00 CET - COR Plenary session and Debate on the EU Annual Regional and Local Barometer